PSRL-1: Specifications

 The PSRL-1 or RPG-7USA is fitted with a MIL-STD-1913 quad-rail for mounting accessories, is compatible with mil-spec M4 carbine–style pistol grips and stocks, and is compatible with all existing RPG-7 ammunition.

 The PSRL-1 is typically equipped with a proprietary 3.5× optical sight with an illuminated etched reticle, or an EOTech sight with a holographic reticle.

 The manufacturer claims a 90% hit probability at 800 m with the standard magnified sight, although it is reportedly accurate at ranges from 900–1,200 m.

 The PSRL-1 is made of 4140/4150 ordnance-grade steel for a 1,000-round lifespan, weighs 14 lb unloaded and without optics, and can separate into two pieces for compact carry.

 AirTronic also developed a more advanced GS-777/PSRL-2 model made of a high-strength polymer that reduced total launcher weight to 7.77 lb, though the weight later increased to 9.5 lb to further improve durability and life cycle.

 The lighter model has a top rail and uses a new trigger group.
 The center of gravity has moved forward to compensate for the muzzle weight.
-It comes standard with the TA11 ACOG.
+It comes standard with the TA11 Advanced Combat Optical Gunsight (ACOG).

-After AirTronic was acquired by Daycraft Systems, the RSRL-1s were renamed as Daycraft Recoilless Precision Rifles (RePR-G7) separated into 3 models: 30 in long and 7.5 lb heavy G730, 30 in long and 8 lb heavy G730QD and 36 in long and 14 lb heavy G736.
+After AirTronic was acquired by Daycraft Systems, the PSRL-1s were renamed as Daycraft Recoilless Precision Rifles (RePR-G7) separated into 3 models: 30 in long and 7.5 lb heavy G730, 30 in long and 8 lb heavy G730QD and 36 in long and 14 lb heavy G736.